 When WFM automatically approves a time-off request, it can also insert it into the Master Schedule automatically, if auto-publishing is enabled.

-To enable and configure auto-publishing, use Configuration Manager or Genesys Administrator to set the WFM Server AutoPublishTimeOffToSchedule option value to 1 or 2.
+To enable and configure auto-publishing, use Genesys Administrator to set the WFM Server AutoPublishTimeOffToSchedule option value to 1 or 2.
 Find this option in the CalendarService configuration section.

 Wait-listing is a background function that is enabled by circumstances and configuration.
 The circumstances are: automatic approval must be enabled and an agent’s time-off request must be valid (time off slots and agent credit must be available).